Evictions During the COVID-19 Pandemic

 More than 225,000 tenants across New York State are on the brink of eviction.
 Evictions are inhumane, unjust, and violent – and are rooted in long histories of economic, gender, and racial injustice.
 Evictions are about POWER and for many landlords, especially the Worst Evictors, evictions are an integral part of their business model.
 The COVID-19 pandemic has worsened the fear, threat, and devastating impacts that evictions have on our neighborhoods, homes, and families.

 With Right to Counsel, evictions have plummeted, landlords are suing people less, and almost EVERYONE who has Right to Counsel stays in their home.
 But Right to Counsel isn’t yet statewide, and in New York City, it isn’t yet a universal right for all tenants.

-The current eviction protections, which expire on May 1st, also don't go far enough.
-Tenants don’t need conditional, partial, or temporary protections.
-They deserve more – a REAL eviction moratorium, universal rent cancellation, and Right to Counsel for ALL.
+The current eviction protections, set to expire on January 15, 2022, don't go far enough.
+We deserve a REAL eviction moratorium, universal rent cancellation, and Right to Counsel for ALL.

 Our Eviction Crisis Monitor shows how many New Yorkers are on the brink of eviction and homelessness.
 The graph and map update automatically, using the latest data from the New York State Office of Court Administration.

 To stop this crisis, we need you to TAKE ACTION TODAY!